Welcome to the website of composer Pete M Wyer

 Pete M. Wyer’s 2014 includes the world premiere of “Hear The Voice Of The Bard”: on April 23rd at 3.30pm, broadcast live from Stratford on Avon on BBC Radio 3 in celebration of Shakespeare’s 450th birthday.
 The work is a setting of William Blake’s Introduction from his ‘Songs of Experience’ and was commissioned by the Orchestra of the Swan, who will perform it with their chamber choir.

-In May, Two Sides Sounding Festival, Brooklyn present a new rendering of three songs from Stories From The City At Night.
+On May 2nd, Two Sides Sounding Festival, Brooklyn present a new rendering of three songs from Stories From The City At Night with Daniel Neer, tenor and Eleanor Taylor, soprano

 On June 21st a major new work celebrating the centenary of Dylan Thomas is performed in and across New York as part of DT100, River to River and Make Music New York Festivals: And Death Shall Have No Dominion uses an app to synchronise a vast choir of voluntary singers – at the exact same time, dotted across the city, all members of the choir begin singing their parts and walking, over a 45 minute period, towards an assembly point in Rockefeller Park where everyone gathers together for a final rendition of the setting, this time without headphones.